Rakaia River Mouth at Top Spot for Sea-Run Trout Fishing

-Rakaia River Mouth Sea-run Brown Trout, Salmon and Kahawai Fishing
+Rakaia River Mouth Sea-Run Trout Fishing

-The first salmon of the new season are usually caught some time around late November.
+The first salmon of the new season are usually caught sometime around late November.
 The salmon may be just waiting for a bit of colour to run up the river.
 Depending on the shape of the river mouth the salmon can sometimes be well out of casting range!
 But the lucky few always manage to catch an early season fish!

 Some years the mouth can be well down towards the North Rakaia Huts.
 This situation tends to cause flooding at North Rakaia Huts.
 Anglers coming from the south side may have to walk or ride up to five kilometres to get to the mouth proper, which gives you some idea just how wide the Rakaia River can be in its lower reaches.
 A decent fresh through the river will almost certainly punch a hole through this shingle barrier closer to the southern side.

-Sea-run brown trout caught in the lower Rakaia River, the gut and the surf begin to build in numbers from October on-wards.
-By Christmas many are in magnificent condition.
+Sea-run brown trout caught in the lower Rakaia River, the gut and the surf begin to build in numbers from October onwards.
+By Christmas, many are in magnificent condition.
 I would describe them as round bodied and torpedo like.
 They are surprisingly powerful fish.
 They pull hard and strong much like a salmon.
 Their considerable size and strength is no doubt attributable to their unlimited diet of silveries.
 These little cucumber smelling fish are present in the lower river, and the surf, in what must be countless millions.
 The trout are very well fed.

 These sea-run trout are not always easy to catch.
-For some reason I seem to be foul hooking and releasing plenty of fish.
+For some reason, I seem to be foul hooking and releasing plenty of fish.
 Whereas I hardly ever foul hook a trout when fishing the slower, less boisterous water of the lower Waimakariri River.

 Overall I’d say that the Rakaia River mouth takes much more effort to fish than the more sedate Waimakariri to the north.
 The mouth of the Rakaia River seems to change shape with almost every rise and fall of the tide.
-The place seems to have a wild life of its own some how.
+The place seems to have a wild life of its own somehow.
 Fishing it is exciting but requires different gear.

 Many anglers fish the lower Waimakariri River with Rapalas and a range of other lures, whereas the faster, deeper water of the Rakaia Mouth makes feathered lures taken down with a lead weight up the line the only effective fishing method in most instances.
 The Rakaia River mouth is much more difficult to access.
 Without a four-wheel-drive vehicle or a quad bike in can mean a long walk there and back over loose shingle.